Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Model

 Having constructed the gas density profiles, we now need to select a subset of the properties of the respective haloes and their central galaxies to serve as the input variables for the ML model that we are going to build.
 In principle, we could select all properties recorded in the halo catalogues.
 However, an excessive amount of properties may lead to over-fitting.
 A more sensible approach is therefore to select a small number of properties that can still guarantee accurate predictions for the gas density profiles.
 Obviously, the accuracy of the algorithm can be assessed only a posteriori, and whether that is `good enough' depends on the intended application of the model.
 We will discuss this point in \S~\ref{sec:validation}; for now, all we can do is select properties that we expect to have a strong interplay with the halo gas density profiles, based on physical considerations.
 Because the gas distribution within haloes is highly influenced by feedback processes, we mostly turn our attention to galaxy properties that are directly connected to the implementation of feedback prescriptions across the simulations considered in this work.

 Here is the list of properties that we selected for our model, together with the rationale behind every choice.

 \begin{itemize} \item The total gas mass of the central galaxy, $M_{\rm gas}$.
 The normalisation of the gas density profile certainly depends on the total gas mass within the halo, which we expect to be connected to $M_{\rm gas}$.
+In the case of the IllustrisTNG and EAGLE runs, $M_{\rm gas}$ is simply the total mass of all gas resolution elements belonging to the most massive substructure within the halo, as identified by the \texttt{SUBFIND} algorithm.
+This quantity is not present in Simba halo catalogues, which instead report the total mass of all gas elements within a spherical aperture of $30 \, \rm ckpc$ around the centre of the most massive substructure.

 \item The stellar mass, $M_{\star}$, and star formation rate (SFR), $\dot{M_{\star}}$, of the central galaxy.
 These quantities determine key characteristics of the galaxy, including how active it is (i.e., star-forming, quenched, or green-valley).
 In particular, the amount of stars going supernovae is proportional to the overall amount of stars, therefore we expect $M_{\star}$ and $\dot{M_{\star}}$ to bear some information on how stellar feedback shapes the gas distribution in the parent halo.